janse180/dynamiccluster/restapi.md

 #### Error code

 * 404 if the hostname is not found.
 * 400 if the action is not allowed in the current state.
-A worker node can only be deleted when it is in *Held* state and has no running jobs.
+A worker node can only be deleted when it is in *Held* state and has no running jobs, or in *Starting* or *Error*.
 * 500 for other errors.

 ### GET /job